Participants & families

 Frequently asked questions

 We understand that you, your family and supporters may have some questions about changing service provider.
-Below are some answers to some common questions that are accurate as of the 18 March 2019.
+Below are some answers to some common questions that are accurate as of the 1st of June 2019.
+If you have any other questions, please email firstname.lastname@example.org.

 About Life Without Barriers (LWB)